-Another milestone in the history of bossaball is the participation of Diego Guterriez, a former national volleyball player who quit his career last October and decided to switch to bossaball.
+Another milestone in the history of Bossaball is the participation of Diego Gutierrez, a former national volleyball player who quit his career last October and decided to switch to bossaball.
 “He’s been an international player for years, experienced two Olympic Games”, Eyckmans tells.
-“The fact that a guy like Diego, with such a list of achievements, is still working incredibly to become the best setter in Argentinian bossaball, makes me proud.”
+“The fact that a guy like Diego, with such a list of achievements, is still working incredibly to become the best setter in Argentinian Bossaball, makes me proud.”

-After his Balthazar remix for the new Bossaball video, the great DJ Buscemi was specially flown over from Belgium to be our special Samba Referee at the turntables.
+After his Balthazar remix for the new Bossaball video, DJ Buscemi was specially flown over from Belgium to be our special Samba Referee on the turntables.